This post originally appeared on LinkedIn

 Worker wellbeing and work-life balance

-On that note, our recent survey revealed that the vast majority of employees (87%) and employers (92%) did not feel that productivity would in any way be affected – in fact, if anything, it would improve.
+On that note, our recent flexible working survey revealed that the vast majority of employees (87%) and employers (92%) did not feel that productivity would in any way be affected – in fact, if anything, it would improve.
 The evidence would seem pretty conclusive – people recognise that flexible working makes business sense.

 Another concern that organisations typically have is that once you make it available to everyone, the requests will come flooding in.
 But as Jemma Leeson, Resourcing Manager at international law firm legal firm Simmons & Simmons told us, “We’ve found that in reality, that doesn't happen.
 We haven't been inundated with requests, especially from new recruits.
 It tends to be once people are settled in and are working a bit more that they put in a request.”